mpkondrashin/certlist/README.md

 ## Known Issues

 ### On Windows - %TEMP% and certlist.exe on same drive!
 On Windows, system TEMP folder should be on same drive and certlist.exe program (actually as current folder).
-If it is not so, "temp" parameter of configuration can be used, e.g. "temp: D:\TEMP" in config.yaml or TMP environment variable can be set.
+If it is not so, "temp" parameter of configuration can be used, e.g. "temp: D:\TEMP" in config.yaml or TEMP/TMP environment variable can be set.

 ### Bidirectional connectivity
 Bidirectional connectivity must be provided from host running CertList to SMS and back (see System Requirements).